Cloudxtreme/training_material/README.md

 + every slide should serve a specific teaching purpose
 + pictures, diagrams, code or text should reinforce or demonstrate the concept being described
-+ slides should NOT contain the text that is spoken out loud (except titles)
++ slides should not contain the text that is spoken out loud (except titles)
 + modules may have prerequisites of other modules, but this should be kept to a minimum to allow trainers to pick and mix effectively
-+ a module may not be presented to customers unless it is:
++ a module should not be presented to customers unless it is:
  + retrieved from this training material repo
  + applicable to the product & version the training is targeted towards
  + reviewed for correctness within the last three months